-Emily was selected as a National Foundation for the Advancement of the Arts(youngARTS) Competition Level 1 winner.
-Out of 8,100 applicants in 8 disciplines, Emily was chosen as 1 of 2 Pop Vocalists in the United States.
+Her senior year of high school, Emily was selected as a National Foundation for the Advancement of the Arts(youngARTS) Competition Level 1 winner and was chosen as 1 of 2 Pop Vocalists in the United States.
 By being a Level 1 winner, Emily was later nominated and then named a National Presidential Scholar in the Artswhich is the highest award given to a high school senior in the United States.
 This award also included a solo performance at the John F. Kennedy Center for the Performing Arts and a White House reception with President Bill Clinton.
 That same year, Emily graduated as a Valedictorian of her high school class and went to Oklahoma State University where she received a full 5-year college scholarship and 25 additional private scholarships enabling her to also study at Belmont University in Nashville, TN.
 During her stay at OSU, in addition to being in 12 National Honor Societies and an Executive member of 9 organizations, Emily had the opportunity to participate in a wide variety of musical activities.
-From singing classical music such as the Bach in B Minor Mass and Carmina Burana in Concert Chorale and Chamber Choir to being the Jazz Vocalist for 5 years for the OSU Jazz Band singing music by Duke Ellington and Cole Porter, Emily was blessed with a plethora of opportunities to expand her musical horizons.
-While there, she also was named the Outstanding Senior in Business, Outstanding Senior in Economicsand Outstanding Overall Senior, Graduating Summa Cum Laude with a Bachelor of Science in Economics and a Bachelor of Arts in Spanish and minors in Finance, Marketing, International Business and Latin American Studies.
+From singing classical music such as the Bach in B Minor Mass and Carmina Burana in Concert Chorale and Chamber Choir to being the jazz vocalist for 5 years for the OSU Jazz Band singing music by Duke Ellington and Cole Porter, Emily was fortunate to have a wide range of opportunities to expand her musical horizons.
+While at OSU, she was named Outstanding Senior in Business, Outstanding Senior in Economicsand Outstanding Overall Senior, graduating Summa Cum Laude with a Bachelor of Science in Economics and a Bachelor of Arts in Spanish and minors in Finance, Marketing, International Business and Latin American Studies.